 Red Yeast Rice Supplements

-Red yeast rice contains naturally occurring lovastatin-like compounds that lower cholesterol similarly to prescription statins.
-Taking these supplements alongside rosuvastatin can dangerously amplify side effects such as muscle pain or liver toxicity due to additive effects.
+Red yeast rice contains naturally occurring compounds called monacolins, including monacolin K, which is structurally identical to lovastatin.
+Taking these supplements alongside rosuvastatin can amplify statin-like side effects such as muscle pain, liver concerns, or kidney-related complications due to additive effects.

 Consult your healthcare provider before using red yeast rice products if you are on any statin therapy.